Naibro/data2410-portfolio2/README.md

 *****************
 THINGS TO NOTICE
 *****************
-The picture used for testing was originally 'picture.gif', but we changed the code to utilize 'safi.jpg' and the new file that is written to is called 'safi-recv.jpg' instead.
+The picture used for testing was originally 'picture.jpg', but we changed the code to utilize 'safi.jpg' as well as changing the name of the written file to 'safi-recv.jpg'.